Aetas/justadd.coffee/README.md

 Yeah, I don't think I'm going to do Ghost/etc. No blog-like layout (who needs interaction anyway?) but a portfolio-style post.

+Update:
+Looks like I might just go with Drupal.
+It's going to take a bit of reading-up though.
+I'm itching to do Trusty Rusty Rows as well.

 ## License
 Licensed under Apache 2.0 and MIT (I need to come back to this)